stpaulsspennymoor/stpaulsspennymoor.github.io/baptisms-weddings.md

 ---
 <span style="text-align: center;"><a target="_blank" href="http://www.yourchurchwedding.org"><img width="640" height="80" align="middle" alt="Your Church Wedding" src="/assets/Websitebannerlarge.jpg"/></a></span>

-_**The church office for baptism enquiries is closed on Friday 18th and 25th April and will re-open on Friday 2nd May at 10:30am.
-For any urgent enquiries, please email office@stpaulsspennymoor.co.uk**_
+_**The church office for baptism enquiries will be closed from Friday 25 July and re-open on Friday 5 September, 10:30-11:30am.
+During the closure, enquiries can be made on a Sunday morning whilst the church is open for worship (service is 10:30-11:45am), or please email office@stpaulsspennymoor.co.uk**_

 If you're looking to arrange a _**baptism**_ at St Paul’s or Whitworth Church, or would like to discuss them further, then please call in at St Paul's Church on a Friday morning between 10.30-11.30am.
 The office staff will be more than happy to answer any questions or arrange a baptism for you.